 The theoretical component will be taught in the Trinity School of Nursing and Midwifery building, the main Trinity campus and in the Trinity Centre for Health Sciences in St. James’s Hospital.
 Teaching methods include lectures, tutorials, practical classes, clinical skills laboratories, group teaching, web-based learning and reflective workshops.

 For the practice component you will be linked with one of the health service providers and also have clinical/community placements in a variety of settings.
 During the fourth year of the course you will undertake a 36 week roster of continuous placement.
-This placement spans the fourth and fifth years of the Integrated children’s and general nursing integrated course.
+This placement spans the fourth and fifth years of the course.

 Students who successfully complete this course will be eligible to apply to register with the Nursing and Midwifery Board of Ireland as a Registered General Nurse (R.G.N.)

-Current Erasmus partners include (dependent upon profession or nursing discipline): Turku University of Applied Sciences, Finland; University of Malta; LUND University, Sweden; University College of Northern (UCN) Denmark, Aalborg, Denmark; Hanze University of Applied Sciences, Groningen, Netherlands; Maastricht University, Netherlands.
-Non-European sites are planned from 2021.
+We have partnerships with many EU universities for our various nursing and midwifery courses.
+Students currently have the opportunity to go on Erasmus to the following (dependent upon profession or nursing discipline): Turku University of Applied Sciences, Finland; University of Malta; University of South Wales; LUND University, Sweden; University of Northern Denmark, Aalborg, Denmark; Hanze University College, Groningen, Netherlands; University of Applied Science, Maastricht, Netherlands; and Wolverhampton University, UK.

 AwardsB.Sc.
 (Cur.)
 Honours Bachelor Degree (NFQ Level 8)General Nursing (Integrated)